Believe82/Excel-Database/Get_data.md

 Application.ScreenUpdating = False

 With CopyWs

+    'Uncomment the following if you are using Passwords:
+    '.Unprotect Password:=pass

     'Finds the last Row and last Coloumn of our data LastRow = .Cells(Rows.Count, 1).End(xlUp).Row
     LastColumn = .Cells(1, Columns.Count).End(xlToLeft).Column